coderefinery/cmake/_episodes/12-generators.md

 teaching: 5
 exercises: 0
 questions:
-  - "Can CMake be used with tools and frameworks other than Makefiles?"
+  - Can CMake be used with tools and frameworks other than Makefiles?
 objectives:
-  - "Discover that CMake is not only for Unix Makefiles."
+  - Discover that CMake is not only for Unix Makefiles.
 ---

 ## CMake generators